about

 The People’s Academy of International Law, which is sponsored by the International Association of Democratic Lawyers, seeks to help progressive and anti-imperialist lawyers and human rights defenders globally to marshal the tools of international law to support people’s struggles.

-It will feature a free, online continuing legal education curriculum that provides intensive learning about different facets of international law as it relates to human rights, including both civil and political rights, and economic, social and cultural rights.
+It will feature a free online legal education curriculum that provides intensive learning about different facets of international law as it relates to human rights, including both civil and political rights, and economic, social and cultural rights.
 Our first courses will be offered in November 2023.

 The faculty will include legal scholars and jurists with expertise in all aspects of the purpose, development, implementation and enforcement of international law from North America, Asia, Europe, Africa and Latin America.
 These experts will also provide participants with knowledge about the use of complaint and enforcement mechanisms before international and regional tribunals, and the use of international law before domestic tribunals to effectively support people’s movements.